 Method 1: Check Apple iMessage Server

-It is possible that iMessage not working on Mac error occurred during activation due to a problem at the server end, rather than with your own device.
+It is possible that iMessage not working on Mac error occurred coz it needs to be enabled or due to a problem at the server end during activation, rather than with your own device.
 You can check the status of Apple servers quite easily.

 1. Visit Apple Status Wepbpage on any web browser like Safari.